-Ultrasonic thickness gauges are particularly useful for non-destructive measurement of wall thickness where access is only possible from one side of the test object, for example pipes or tanks.
-Thickness measurement can be performed on most common engineering materials, such as metals, plastics and glass can be measured ultrasonically.
+An ultrasonic thickness gauge is particularly useful for non-destructive measuring of wall thickness where access is only possible from one side of the test object, for example pipes or tanks.
+Thickness measurement can be performed on most common engineering materials, such as metals, plastics and glasses thickness measuring can be done ultrasonically.

-Ultrasonic Thickness Gauges work on a similar principle to sonar, except at far higher frequencies and speed.
+An ultrasonic thickness gauge works on a similar principle to sonar, except at far higher frequencies and speed.
 A transmitter sends a short pulse of ultrasound into the material.
 The pulse is reflected as an echo from the opposite surface of the material, returning to a receiver.
 The thickness gauge analyses the length of time the pulse takes to return in order to calculate and then display the thickness.
 Non destructive testing equipment is an easy resolution for many scenarios, especially in industrial work.